bo8b/GettingCleaningAssignmentW4/README.md

 - Replace all instances of "meanFrequency" with "MeanFrequency"
 - Replace all instances of "BodyBody" with "Body"

-7) Aggregate the data on Subject and Activity, apply the mean for all observations, then save to tidyResults.csv
+7) Aggregate the data on Subject and Activity, apply the mean for all observations, then save to tidyResults.txt